 - hallucinations – where a person hears, sees and, in some cases, feels, smells or tastes things that aren't there; a common hallucination is hearing voices

-The combination of hallucinations and delusional thinking can cause an often severe disruption to perception, thinking, emotion and behaviour.
+The combination of hallucinations and delusional thinking can cause severe distress and a change in behaviour.

-Experiencing symptoms of psychosis is often referred to as having a psychotic episode.
+Experiencing the symptoms of psychosis is often referred to as having a psychotic episode.

-Sometimes it is possible to identify the cause of psychosis as specific a mental health condition, such as:
+It's sometimes possible to identify the cause of psychosis as a specific mental health condition, such as:

-- bipolar disorder – a mental health condition that affects mood; a person with bipolar disorder can have episodes of depression (lows) and mania (highs)
+- bipolar disorder – a mental health condition that affects mood; a person with bipolar disorder can have episodes of low mood (depression) and highs or elated mood (mania)